 Evidence of fraud

-However, handwriting analysis is not an exact science and there is a high degree of risk with such challenges.
+However, handwriting analysis is not an exact science and there is a high degree of risk associated with such challenges.

 How we can help